hazelcast/hazelcast-jet/site/docs/how-tos/stream-imap.md

         JobConfig cfg = new JobConfig().setName("producer");
         Jet.bootstrappedInstance().newJob(p, cfg);
     }
 }
 ```

-## 4. Write the Consumer
+## 3. Write the Consumer

-Our consumer will be a Jet job which will continuously consume update
-events streamed by our map's event journal.
-Then it will print a
-summary every second, specifying how many times each key has been
-updated in the map during the past second.
+Now we are ready to write the pipeline that consumes and processes the
+change events.
+It will tell us for each map key how many times per
+second it's being updated.

 ```java
 package org.example;